-In the “Golden Age” of postcards — from around 1902 through the beginning of the Great War in Canada — the variety and quantity of postcards collected and exchanged was extraordinary.
-Around 1905, in the small Dominion of Canada alone, tens of millions of postcards were created and mailed.
-That so many survive today is a testament to their value as historical artifacts and as pieces of art.
+In the “Golden Age” of postcards — globally, from around 1902 through World War I — an extraordinary quantity of postcards were collected and exchanged.
+About 1905, in the small Dominion of Canada, tens of millions of postcards were created and mailed.
+With no technology and photography in its infancy, postcards were the ‘social media’ of the times!

+That so many survive still is a testament to their value as historical artifacts and pieces of art.
 Aspects of postal history, social history, early photography and photographers intrigue the collector.
-From the postcard ‘Golden Age’ to the modern age, postcards have evolved in conjunction with changes in printing, production, photography methods and social practices.
-From artist-drawn images to lithographed scenes and the highly prized “real photo postcard” (RPPC), there are many opportunities to acquire vintage postcards in any area of interest.
+From the postcard ‘Golden Age’ to the modern age, postcards have evolved in conjunction with changes in printing, photography methods and social practices.
+From artist-drawn images to lithographed scenes and the highly prized “real photo postcard” (RPPC), vintage postcards can still be found to satisfy almost any area of interest.

 Why Join the Toronto Postcard Club?

 It’s not just a Toronto thing!
-While our meetings take place in Toronto, we have members from across Canada, and beyond.
+While we operate from Toronto, we have members from across Canada.
 TPC members receive our 24-page magazine, Card Talk, three times per year.
-Card Talk contains many interesting articles related to postcards and the stories they tell, meeting reports as well as news about the club and important postcard sales and events.
-Have a look at a summary of a recent edition of Card Talk, on our blog.
+Card Talk contains many interesting articles related to postcards and the stories they tell.
+Our members’ only archive has twenty years of this journal available to read in a ‘flip-book’ format.
+As an example, have a look at CardTalk Winter 2017.